champierre/ml2scratch/README.md

 12. Each time you take the pose for label 1, pop sound will be played.

+## How to use(Advanced)

-13. If you want to redo the training for specific label, select "Reset" on the menu for each label.
+1. If you want to redo the training for specific label, select "Reset" on the menu for each label.

   <img src="images/en/reset.png" />

-14. If you want to clear all the training data, select "Reset" in Training section.
+2. If you want to clear all the training data, select "Reset" in Training section.

   <img src="images/en/reset_all.png" />